choderalab/openmmtools/docs/sampling.rst

     # Run the simulation
     sams_sampler.run(niterations=10)

-Analysis uses a similar interface to :class:`ExpandedEnsembleSampler`:
+Analysis uses a similar interface to :class:`ExpandedEnsemble`:

 ::